-- The Commission is expected to prepare an annual work plan by the second quarter of the calendar year. - The work plan should include information on equity in the work. - City Council will review the work plan and provide feedback annually at a dedicated City Council meeting. - The work plan should include the results of the prior year's plan, metrics of community involvement in meetings and activities included in the commission's work. - The handbook has a template for work plan development. - If new issues arise during the year, the work plan should be amended and forwarded to Council for review and approval.
+- The ARB is expected to prepare an annual work plan by the second quarter of the calendar year (June). - City Council will review the work plan and provide feedback annually at a dedicated City Council meeting. - The work plan should include the results of the prior year's plan, metrics of community involvement in meetings, and activities included in the ARB's work. - The handbook has a template for work plan development. - If new issues arise during the year, the work plan should be amended and forwarded to Council for review and approval.